Improving On-Demand Single Photon Source Coherence and Indistinguishability Through a Time-Delayed Coherent Feedback

-The key figures of merit associated with on-demand single photon sources (SPSs) are the efficiency, $\eta$ (the probability of emitting a photon per laser pulse), the second order coherence, $g^{(2)}(0)$ (related to the single photon purity), and the indistinguishability, $\mathcal{I}$ (a measure of the coherence of the emitted photon state) \cite{Fischer2016,Hughes2019}.
+The key figures of merit for on-demand single photon sources (SPSs) are the brightness, $\eta$ (the average number of photons per laser pulse), the second order coherence, $g^{(2)}(0)$ (related to the single photon purity), and the indistinguishability, $\mathcal{I}$ (a measure of the coherence of the emitted photon state) \cite{Fischer2016,Hughes2019}.
 Significant research efforts have been developed to improve the efficiency, purity, and coherence of SPS generation.
-Indeed, state of the art systems have achieved $g^{(2)}(0) = 0.012$ and an indistinguishability of $\mathcal{I} = 0.962$ \cite{He2019}, though often these numbers are after filtering.
+State of the art systems have achieved $g^{(2)}(0) = 0.012$ and an indistinguishability of $\mathcal{I} = 0.962$ \cite{He2019}, though often these numbers are after filtering.
 Unwanted photon pair generation, out of plane emission, and dephasing events (such as through phonon absorption/emission \cite{Iles-Smith2017,Gustin2018b}) are all key challenges to overcome for continued improvement of these SPSs.